 Prior to joining the founding faculty at UC Irvine School of Law, she was a law professor at Case Western Reserve and an affiliated scholar at the American Bar Foundation.
 She has been a visiting professor at Harvard and UCLA.
 She clerked for Judge Stanley A. Weigel and practiced at Morrison & Foerster, the Lawyers’ Committee for Civil Rights Under Law, and the U.S. Department of Justice.
 She received her B.A. and J.D. degrees from Stanford University.

-Fabio de Sa e Silva is a research and planning specialist at the Institute for Applied Economic Research (Ipea), a major think-tank in Brazil, where he has also served as the Chair for studies on State and Democracy and the President’s Chief of Staff.
+Fabio de Sa e Silva an assistant professor of international studies and Wick Cary Professor of Brazilian Studies at the University of Oklahoma.
+Prior to joining OU, he was a research and planning specialist at the Institute for Applied Economic Research (Ipea), a major think-tank in Brazil, where he has also served as the chair for studies on State and Democracy and the President’s Chief of Staff.
 Before joining Ipea, Fabio was involved in several projects on justice and security reform in Brazil with focus on promoting access to justice and improving the criminal justice system.